Warning: Working males over 50 most at-risk e-scooter riders

 "E-scooters appear to pose an increased risk compared to other wheeled vehicles; likely due in part to the speeds possible and their inherent instability," the study said.

-Campbell said the reality was there hadn't been any real discussion about taxes, licensing or an ACC levy.
+Monk said the reality was there hadn't been any real discussion about taxes, licensing or an ACC levy.

-"ACC are taking a real hit here," Campbell said.
+"ACC are taking a real hit here," Monk said.

 READ MORE: